lynch730/ternary_plots/README.md

 ```

 ## Features In Development
+  1. Alternate "Restacking" that is simpler & allows for user to control plot stacking manually.
   1. Wrapper functions for patch() and text() defined using ternary coordinates
   2. Custom Datatip that plots lines of constant A/B/C at the specified point.
   3. Functions to automatically plot specific points of interest (e.g. the maximum on the ternary)
-  4. Automatic updates of ternary figure when fields are changed.
+  4. Automatic updates of ternary figure when handle fields are changed.
   5. Uniform Units on plot objects (currently there may be some places where the X/Y plotting coordinates (0,1) do not clearly stand out compared to user-supplied coordinates).
 May result in unexpected behavior when altering scripts.